MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-multilingual-pva-bot.md

 ## Create a topic in Bot Framework Composer

 1. In Copilot Studio, for the bot that you created, select **Topics** in the site map, and then in the **Topics** pane, select the dropdown arrow for **New topic**.
 A message appears stating that the application is trying to open Bot Framework Composer.
-For more information on how to navigate the Bot Framework Composer, see: [Tutorial: Create a weather bot with composer](/composer/tutorial-create-weather-bot).
+Learn more about how to navigate the Bot Framework Composer in: [Tutorial: Create a weather bot with composer](/composer/tutorial-create-weather-bot).

 1. Select **Open**, and on the **Import your bot to new project** dialog that appears, enter the following details: